How to Play Backgammon

 Gameplay

 To start the game, each player rolls a single die and the player with the higher number moves first using both numbers rolled.
 If both players roll the same number, the dice are rolled again until they roll different numbers.
 The players then alternate turns, rolling two dice at the beginning of each turn.
-The dice must always be rolled together and land flat on the right hand side of the game board.
-If it lands outside or on a checker the dice must be rolled again.
+The dice must always be rolled together and land flat on the right-hand side of the game board.
+If either die lands outside the board or on a checker, both dice must be rolled again.

 Moving

-• The two dice constitute two separate movements.
-For example, if a player rolls a 6 and a 4, he may move one checker 6 spaces to an open point and another checker 4 spaces to an open point.
+• The two dice are played as two separate moves.
+For example, if a player rolls a 6 and a 4, they may move one checker 6 points and another checker 4 points.

 The dice roll determines how many points the player is supposed to move its checker.
 The checker always moves forward following the horseshoe path towards the player’s home board.

-• The player may also choose to move the same checker twice, as long as each move is on to an open point.
+The player may also use both dice to move the same checker in two separate moves, as long as each separate move lands on an open point.

 The player may also choose to move the same checker twice, as long as each move is on to an open point.

-• A player must move both numbers rolled if possible (four numbers if a double is rolled).
-If only one of the numbers can be played because only one open point is available, the player must play that number.
-If either number can be played but not both, then the larger number must be played.
-If neither number can be played then the player loses his turn.
-If a player cannot play all four numbers in the case of a double, the player must play as many numbers as possible.
+• A player must use both numbers rolled if possible, or all four numbers if doubles are rolled.
+If only one number can be played, the player must play that number.
+If either number can be played but not both, the larger number must be played.
+If no number can be played, the player loses their turn.
+If a player cannot play all four moves from a double, the player must play as many moves as possible.

 Hitting

-An open point containing one opposing checker is a blot.
-When a checker is moved onto a blot, the blot is hit, and the opposing checker that has been hit is placed on the bar.
+A point occupied by exactly one opposing checker is called a blot.
+When a checker is moved onto a blot, the opposing checker is hit and placed on the bar.

 When a player has one or more checkers on the bar he must first re-enter them onto the opponent’s home board.